LGBTQ Cutout heads graphic

 Overview Icon

-The MA in Gender and Sexuality Studies prepares graduates for a broad range of possible career pathways, such as cultural and artistic environments, academic research in the form of a PhD, pastoral roles at various levels, public health settings, health education, and more.
+The MA in Gender and Sexuality Studies prepares graduates for careers and roles in a broad range of areas and workplaces.
+These include cultural and artistic environments, academic research at doctoral level, Equality, Diversity and Inclusion (EDI), public health and health education.

 DCU People